samuelfneumann/RFDN/README.md

 are initialized.
 The Evaluation class can then find the average PSNR or SSIM on the validation data, as well as plot the learning curves generated from the training process.

+# To Do Before Handing in
+- [ ] Remove checking if we are on localhost or not to determine LR-HR dictionary filenames
+- [ ] Have only dataFilenames.bin and valFilenames.bin in the Data folder, we don't
+need any references to Google Colab
+- [ ] Remove second copy of util files which were needed for Colab.
+Only keep util files in the utils folder.
+- [ ] Fix the files to import the util files (above) properly